 In the morning a full guided tour will be scheduled to discover Marrakesh which is known as the “Red City”.
 Marrakesh is the most important former imperial city in Morocco’s history.
 It is situated near the foothills of the snow-capped Atlas Mountain.
 Like all the old cities, Marrakech comprises both an old fortified city, the Medina, and a very modern city called Gueliz, built during the French occupation.
 Marrakesh has the largest traditional market (souk) in Morocco and also has one of the busiest squares in Africa and the world, Jamaa el Fna.
 The square is full of story-tellers, water sellers, dancers, snakes charmers and musicians.
 During the night the square turns into a huge open-air restaurant.

-During the visit of the city you will see The Koutoubia Mosque, built in the twelfth century in the reign of Almoravid Dynasty.
+During the visit to the city, you will see the Koutoubia Mosque, built in the twelfth century in the reign of the Almoravid Dynasty.
 You will go through narrow streets and allies in the ancient city and will pass by “seven saints” which during the reign of Moulay Ismail, the festival of the seven saints was founded by the request of the Sultan.
 The tombs of several renowned figures were moved to Marrakesh to attract pilgrims.
 Overnight in the same hotel.

 Day 14: Marrakesh – Explore Marrakesh